DevExpress-Examples/asp-net-mvc-dashboard-custom-properties-sample/readme.md

 ### ChartLineOptionsExtension

-It is a simple extension that changes the dash style of the each series line in the Chart dashboard item.
+This extension changes the dash style of the each series line in the Chart dashboard item.

 **Overview**:
 - Adds a string custom property for a specific data item container (Chart's series).